Consumer Medicine Information

 Other side effects not listed above may also occur in some people.

 CEPROTIN is a protein preparation; therefore, it should be stored between 2°C and

 Keep it where children cannot reach it.

 If your doctor tells you to stop using this medicine or the expiry date has passed,

 ask your pharmacist what to do with any medicine that is left over.

 It is presented as a white to cream coloured powder in a single dose glass vial accompanied

-by sterile water for injection in glass vial to be used for reconstitution.
-After
+by water for injections in glass vial to be used for reconstitution.
+After reconstitution,

-reconstitution, the solution is colourless to slightly yellowish and should be clear
+the solution is colourless to slightly yellowish and should be clear to slightly opalescent.

 It should be essentially free from visible particles.